corpbob/OpenShiftHowToGuides/using_cicd_pipeline.md

 <img src="images/cicd_todo_web.png" height=400px>

-- Click on Add to Project.
-Search for jenkins-persistent
+- [*OPTIONAL*] Click on Add to Project.
+Search for jenkins-persistent. _If you don't do this step (this specific bullet point), OpenShift will do this for you._

 <img src="images/cicd_jenkins_persistent.png" height=400px>